WSU-kduncan/cs3900-restaurantorders/ReadMe.md

 - The UI design is kept simple and organized to allow for ease of use.

 # Future Work
-- Online Order capabilities
+- Online Order capabilities.
+- Add filtering and current status to the table page.
+- Implementing the full orderlist page(add/update/delete/filter).
+- Tracking how long a order takes.
-- Restuarant Inventory
+- Restuarant Inventory.
-- Server/worker wage managment support
+- Server/worker wage managment support.